Emerging Water Treatment Technologies: An AIChE Web Forum

 Nancy White is the general manager of the water services product lines, chemical & monitoring solutions – water & process technologies for GE Power & Water.
 In this role, she is responsible for leading the cooling, boiler, wastewater, fuels & combustion and membrane chemical product line strategy globally.

 She joined GE (as Betz Dearborn) in 1987 in a commercial sales role.
 Nancy continued in commercial positions of increasing responsibility for the next 15 years.
-Beginning in 2002, Nancy expanded her overall contributions to GE by becoming certified as a Six...Read more
+Beginning in 2002, Nancy expanded her overall contributions to GE by becoming...Read more

 |AIChE Member Credits||2|